 You can do everything you can from a traditional POS system through a mobile credit card terminal, as long as you have the right technology.

 When you’re looking for mobile merchant services providers, look at their solutions with your payment types in mind.
-If you still have customers with magstripe cards, you will need a card swiper.
+If you still have customers with magstripe cards, you will need a card swiper (and bear in mind that many Visa and MasterCard gift cards are equipped with just the mag stripe).
 If you have to read chip cards, you will need an EMV chip reader.
 These two payment types require hardware, while contactless payments can often be accepted with nothing more than a smart device and an app.

 Mobile wallet = bank cards on mobile